Cube-OS/cubeOS/docs/obc-docs/comms-setup.rst

 All supported boards include a SLIP configuration in their ``/etc/network/interfaces`` file.

-In order to communicate with an OBC from the :doc:`Kubos SDK <../sdk-docs/index>`, or from a host machine running Linux, users will need to do the following:
+In order to communicate with an OBC from the :doc:`CubeOS SDK <../sdk-docs/index>`, or from a host machine running Linux, users will need to do the following:

-- Connect an FTDI cable to the pins of the UART port (please refer to the UART section of the appropriate `KubOS for the {OBC} > Working with the {OBC}` document for details about the default SLIP UART port for the board)
+- Connect an FTDI cable to the pins of the UART port (please refer to the UART section of the appropriate `CubeOS for the {OBC} > Working with the {OBC}` document for details about the default SLIP UART port for the board)

     - Ground -> Ground